 This should be composed of your soft skills and hard skills.

 - Professional work experience

-It includes companies you worked for, locations of the companies, employment dates, job titles, responsibilities and impact, promotions, awards, and recognitions.
+It includes companies you worked for, locations of the companies, employment dates, job titles, responsibilities and impact, promotions, personalized awards, and recognitions.

 You should start with your highest degree first and all other degrees in reverse-chronological order.